Skip to content

 import com.activeintelligence.external.sso.SSOSecurity;

 2. The following code initializes the Java logger.
 In Java, logging is an important feature that helps developers to trace out the errors.
 Java is the programming language that comes with the logging approach.
-It provides a Logging API that was introduced in Java 1.4 version.
+It provides a logging API that was introduced in Java version 1.4.
 It provides the ability to capture the log file.

 • Here, we have initialized the logger and provided the path where this log file will be stored.